Johansoltoft/johansoltoft.github.io/_pages/about.md

   <a href="https://johansoltoft.github.io/publications/Recalcitrant-audiencing.md/" class="post-item category-article" data-category="Article">
     <div class="post-meta-left">
       <div class="post-source">Article</div>
-      <div class="post-year">2025</div>
+      <div class="post-year">2024</div>
     </div>
     <div class="post-content">
       <div class="post-title">Recalcitrant audiencing: Between analytics and creative practice in the film industry</div>
       <div class="post-authors">Johan Irving Søltoft, Anders Munk</div>
       <div class="post-description">This article explores the evolution of audience analytics in filmmaking in the context of digital platforms and AI.
-We propose the term 𝘳𝘦𝘤𝘢𝘭𝘤𝘪𝘵𝘳𝘢𝘯𝘵 𝘢𝘶𝘥𝘪𝘦𝘯𝘤𝘪𝘯𝘨 to describe a mode of audience engagement that resists confirming filmmakers’ assumptions, instead challenging dominant ideas about who the audience is or should be.
+We propose the term recalcitrant audiencing to describe a mode of audience engagement that resists confirming filmmakers' assumptions, instead challenging dominant ideas about who the audience is or should be.
 In place of a docile, knowable audience, we trace the emergence of one that is intentionally recalcitrant- ambivalent, heterogeneous, and constructed to be troubling.</div>
     </div>
     <div class="post-image">
       <img src="/images/Recalcitrant-audiencing.png" alt="Recalcitrant-audiencing">